wattdepot/wattdepot/docs/developerguide/evaluating-performance.md

 5. What are the answers to all of these questions on different platform installations (local machine, Mopsa, Heroku, ...)?

+## Performance Evaluation Tools

+We have provided several tools to help evaluate WattDepot's performance for several low level operations.
+These operations are:

+* Put a measurement.
+* Get an interpolated value at a given time.
+* Get an interpolated value from a start time to an end time.

 ## Real World Scenarios

 We've used WattDepot in two distinct real world situations.
 Supporting the Kukui Cup at University of Hawaii, Manoa and Hawaii Pacific University. <link to documentation?>